rundeck/docs/en/administration/cluster/replication/index.md

 ## Execution Replication File Storage Plugin

-The Execution Replication File Storage Plugin included with Rundeck Pro creates a Rundeck formatted Project Archive for each execution, and uploads it to a remote
+The Execution Replication File Storage Plugin included with Rundeck Enterprise creates a Rundeck formatted Project Archive for each execution, and uploads it to a remote
 Rundeck server, to replicate the execution data

 Enable the plugin in rundeck-config.properties: